cyberguardsec/website/content/english/blog/isolate.md

 The anti-virus program was a detection and remediation solution and could have been installed on every computer in the lab, however for additional safety and better control, Eric used isolation with an air-gapped computer to achieve the result - and this worked wonderfully.
 He maintained a near perfect record of just a single breach in the entire year.

-The breach occured when the antivirus solution could not detect a virus on one of the disks which ended up infecting all the computers on the network.
+The breach occurred when the antivirus solution could not detect a virus on one of the disks which ended up infecting all the computers on the network.
 The lab was closed for two days after that and all the machines were formatted and set up again.
 This was our introduction to the zero-day attack.
 Since then zero-day exploits have grown in notoriety and isolation technology has also grown in sophistication as a counterpoint to it.

 > Isolation technology is mainly aimed at mitigating large attack surfaces.